OnkarWaman/Messenger/README.md

 Features-

-1. Messages are encrypted using symmetric encryption before storing on database.
+1. Messages are encrypted using symmetric encryption before sending to database.

 2. Messages are permanently stored on database  So no local memory is used.